 The ridge regression best linear unbiased predictor (rrBLUP) packages can either estimate marker effects by ridge regression or alternatively, BLUPs can be calculated based on an additive relationship matrix or a Gaussian kernel.
-Also, using the rrBLUP package, the Mixed Model Solution (MMS) that calculates the maximum-likelihood (ML) or restricted-ML (REML) solutions for mixed models to perform GP (93) was fitted in the KDCompute genomic prediction 0.2.6 plugin.
+This package also implements the Mixed Model Solution (MMS) that calculates the maximum-likelihood (ML) or restricted-ML (REML) solutions for mixed models to perform GP (105).
+The R package missForest uses the function missForest that implements Breiman's random forest algorithm for classification and regression(106).
+On the KDCompute 1.5.2.beta platform, the user can choose either Square root or Regression options for the classification of the number of variables randomly sampled as candidates at each split (https://kdcompute.igss-africa.org/ kdcompute/plugins).
+The 16 methods used in this study and their statistical characteristics are presented in Table 3.